MagicKey23/Honey-Pooper/README.md

 # The Game featured bullet, obstacle, moving obstacle,target, score, and of course player.
 ----------------------------------------------------------
 # How to play?
-Try to hit the blue target as many as you can
+Collect the Honey
 # Controller
 Left Arrow < to move left
 Right Arrow > to move right
 Space to shoot
-UP Arrow to Charge
+UP Arrow to run straight to the honey to save bullet

 Ammo are limited, so use it wisely

 # The Goal of the game
-have fun, concentrate, and make player angry :)
+have fun

 # To open the game
-Go Game/Bin/Debug/Game.exe
+Open HoneyPooper.exe

 # Tool i used to make the game

-Microsoft Visual Studio
+Microsoft Visual Studio Form

+All right reserved. - Kaney Nguyen